kullph/merge/README.md

       √ throws error when called with less than 3 argument (2 ms)
       √ throws error when called with more than 3 arguments (1 ms)
       √ throws error when called with undefined or null (1 ms)
-    Performance test with random data (using random data so i need to use built-in sort method to ensure the right expect which is not allowed)
-      √ merge and sort asc three large collections of random numbers (115 ms)
-      √ merge and sort asc three large collections of random number with length differentiation (232 ms)

-Test Suites: 1 passed, 1 total
-Tests:       21 passed, 21 total
-Snapshots:   0 total
-Time:        2.755 s
 ```